 Sarwar has also contributed to the implementation evaluations of the largest primary care demonstrations funded by the Center for Medicare and Medicaid Innovation.
 Currently, Sarwar co-leads the mixed methods implementation evaluation of the Maryland Primary Care Program, a statewide program that provides funding and support to advance primary care delivery.
 Previously, Sarwar co-led qualitative site visit studies for the implementation evaluations of the Comprehensive Primary Care Plus initiative (CPC+) and Primary Care First (PCF).

-Sarwar’s work has been published in peer-reviewed journals, including the American Journal of Managed Care and the Journal of General Internal Medicine.
-She has also written a toolkit published on the Center for Medicare & Medicaid Services website about how accountable care organizations can better engage physicians in quality improvement initiatives.
+Sarwar’s work has been published in peer-reviewed journals, including the American Journal of Evaluation, American Journal of Managed Care, and the Journal of General Internal Medicine.
+She has also helped write toolkits published on the Centers for Medicare & Medicaid Services website about care transformation and physician engagement.

 Sarwar holds a Master of Science in Public Health from the University of North Carolina’s Gillings School of Global Public Health.